viniciusbsneto/star-wars-api/README.md

 # Access the project folder cmd/terminal
 $ cd star-wars-api

+# start MongoDB container with docker-compose through Makefile
+make up

-# go to the src folder
+# go to server folder
-cd src
+cd framework/cmd/server

-# run the application
+# run the server
 $ go run main.go

-# The server will start at port: 3333 - go to http://localhost:3333
+# The server will start at host and port informed by you in .env file - e.g: go to http://localhost:3333

 ```